Fenix Nickel Project: Resources and facilities

 The Fenix Project in eastern Guatemala is a substantial brownfield nickel laterite mine and process plant.

 In 2019 the Fenix mining concession covered 250,000 sq km.

-Environmental conflict
+Lawsuits and violent conduct

-The project has resulted in multiple lawsuits and years of conflict with the local community.
-Local villagers say that they were not fairly consulted about the project, that their water and livelihoods have been threatened, and they do not receive development benefits from the project.
-The company says that it follows all environmental laws, has invested in the community and provides 1,900 jobs and additional contracted positions.
-The company insists that pollution in the lake is due to sewage and agriculture.
+The project has resulted in multiple lawsuits and instances of violence against the local community.
+Local Maya-Q’eqchi’ communities were found to have been insufficiently consulted about the project, have suffered from consequent threats to their water and livelihoods, and do not receive development benefits from the project.
+Despite this, the company claims that it follows all environmental laws, has invested in the community, and boasts of providing 1,900 jobs and additional contracted positions.
+CGN insists that the pollution in Lake Izabal was caused by sewage and agriculture, despite evidence to the contrary.

 Residents in local communities also report attacks by mine security.
-Protests have been violently suppressed by police and the Guatemalan military, resulting in deaths.
+The police and Guatemalan military have violently suppressed protests against the mining, brutalizing and killing protesters.